 On January 10, 1929, 355 Commonwealth was damaged by a fire in the basement which caused smoke damage throughout the building.

 On December 30, 1980, 355 Commonwealth was purchased from the Walco National Corporation (successor to the National Casket Co.) by David H. Thorne and Paul A. Faraca, trustees of the Governor Ames Mansion Realty Trust.

 In March of 1981, they applied for (and subsequently received) permission to remodel the property and change its use into business offices.

-In July of 1999, it applied for (and subsequently received) permission to convert the property into twelve offices and one apartment.
+In June of 1997, it applied for (and subsequently received) permission to convert the property into two apartments, and in July of 1999, it applied for (and subsequently received) permission to convert the property into twelve offices and one apartment.

 355 Commonwealth remained assessed as a residential and commercial building in 2021.